tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 # Hybrid Key Representation with COSE {#cose-hybrid-kem}

 The approach taken here matches the work done to support secp256k1 in JOSE and COSE in {{?RFC8812}}.
-The following tables map terms between JOSE and COSE for Key Type Parameters.
+The following table maps terms between JOSE and COSE for Key Type Parameters.

         +======================+========================================+==+
         | Name                 | Value | Description                       |